-- 1.1 The Secretary of State for Housing, Communities and Local Government is required to issue actuarial guidance in respect of the Local Government Pension Scheme ('the Scheme', or 'LGPS') on the reduction of a member's pension rights following an election for an annual allowance charge to be met by the Scheme. - 1.2 This document sets out the general method for assessing a pension offset, for the Scheme to meet part, or all, of this charge through the 'scheme pays' mechanism. - 1.3 Separate guidance covers the calculation of a reduction to benefits following an election to utilise the Lifetime Allowance Scheme Pays mechanism. - 1.4 The remainder of this introduction contains: - details of the implementation and future review of this guidance, - the relevant legislative references, and - statements about third party reliance and liability. - 1.5 In the remainder of this note: - the second section describes the scheme pays mechanism and sets out the calculation of the offset - the third section contains examples relating to the calculation of the offset - Appendix A summarises the assumptions underlying the factors - Appendix B sets out the factors - Appendix C sets out some important limitations.
+- 1.1 Scottish Ministers are required to issue actuarial guidance in respect of the Local Government Pension Scheme (Scotland) ('the Scheme', or 'LGPS S') on the reduction of a member's pension rights following an election for an annual allowance charge to be met by the Scheme. - 1.2 This document sets out the general method for assessing a pension offset, for the Scheme to meet part, or all, of this charge through the 'scheme pays' mechanism. - 1.3 Separate guidance covers the calculation of a reduction to benefits following an election to utilise the Lifetime Allowance Scheme Pays mechanism. - 1.4 The remainder of this introduction contains: - details of the implementation and future review of this guidance, - the relevant legislative references, and - statements about third party reliance and liability. - 1.5 In the remainder of this note: - the second section describes the scheme pays mechanism and sets out the calculation of the offset - the third section contains examples relating to the calculation of the offset - Appendix A summarises the assumptions underlying the factors - Appendix B sets out the factors - Appendix C sets out some important limitations.